yuerana/Chess_game/README.md

 # chess_game

-this is a simple chess_game written by pygame
+This is a simple chess_game written by pygame.(also my first project to develop a game)